Your data. Your choice.

 Mecha Systems: Mecha Comet for apps and development

-The startup Mecha Systems has unveiled the Mecha Comet, a modular Linux handheld.
+The startup Mecha Systems has presented the Mecha Comet, a modular Linux handheld.
 It is not a classic gaming handheld, but more of a portable mini tinker computer.

 The Mechanix OS developed for it is based on Debian.
 Mecha Comet focuses on open source and modular hardware design.
 This means that all components apart from the 3.4-inch IPS touch display can be replaced and additional components, such as a game controller or a small keyboard, can be attached.